ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Qualitative Evaluation of Generated Samples

 \section{Qualitative Evaluation of Generated Samples}

-For this project, all human evaluation surveys were created on Qualtrics and distributed through Amazon MTurk.
+For this project, all human evaluation surveys were created on Qualtrics and distributed through Amazon MTurk with our survey UIs provided in Figures \ref{fig:gen-eval-quest}, \ref{fig:abstractive-eval-quest}.
 All our studies have been conducted with Institutional Review Board (IRB) approval.
 We do not collect any personally identifiable data from participants in our study.
 Voluntary consent is obtained from each participant before taking part in all studies.
 We provide clear instructions for each evaluation task presented to participants with examples and test their understanding using a pre-survey questionnaire.
 This is done to ensure data quality and improve the consistency of task understanding across participants.
 Attention Check questions were also incorporated to prevent low-quality submissions from being accepted.
 The demographic for participants taking part in our survey was limited to people above 18 years of age.
-We provide screenshots of our survey user interface in Figure \ref{fig:gen-eval-quest}.